List of current NCAA Division II football coaches

-The National Collegiate Athletic Association (NCAA) Division II includes 161 teams.
+The National Collegiate Athletic Association (NCAA) Division II includes 160 teams.
 Each team has one head coach.
-As of the upcoming 2025 season, Division II is composed of sixteen conferences: the Central Intercollegiate Athletic Association (CIAA), Conference Carolinas (Carolinas), Great Midwest Athletic Conference (G-MAC), Great American Conference (GAC), Great Lakes Intercollegiate Athletic Conference (GLIAC), Great Lakes Valley Conference (GLVC), Gulf South Conference (GSC), Lone Star Conference (LSC), Mountain East Conference (MEC), Mid-America Intercollegiate Athletics Association (MIAA), Northeast-10 Conference (NE-10), Northern Sun Intercollegiate Conference (NSIC), Pennsylvania State Athletic Conference (PSAC), Rocky Mountain Athletic Conference (RMAC), South Atlantic Conference (SAC), and the Southern Intercollegiate Athletic Conference (SIAC), as well as one school that competes as an independent.
+As of the upcoming 2026 season, Division II is composed of sixteen conferences: the Conference Carolinas, Central Intercollegiate Athletic Association (CIAA), Great American Conference (GAC), Great Lakes Intercollegiate Athletic Conference (GLIAC), Great Lakes Valley Conference (GLVC), Great Midwest Athletic Conference (G-MAC), Gulf South Conference (GSC), Lone Star Conference (LSC), Mountain East Conference (MEC), Mid-America Intercollegiate Athletics Association (MIAA), Northeast-10 Conference (NE-10), Northern Sun Intercollegiate Conference (NSIC), Pennsylvania State Athletic Conference (PSAC), Rocky Mountain Athletic Conference (RMAC), South Atlantic Conference (SAC), and the Southern Intercollegiate Athletic Conference (SIAC), as well as one school that competes as an independent.

-As of the start of the 2025 season, the longest-tenured coach in Division II is expected to be Tim Clifton of Mars Hill, who has been head coach at the school since 1993.
-In all, 26 Division II programs will have new head coaches in 2025.
+As of the start of the 2026 season, the longest-tenured coach in Division II is expected to be Todd Knight of Ouachita Baptist, who has been head coach at the school since 1999.
+In all, 27 Division II programs will have new head coaches in 2026.

-Conference affiliations are current for the upcoming 2025 season.

-All records current as of 5pm, 11/19/2025.
+Conference affiliations are current for the 2026 season.
+Two future Division II teams have hired their head coaches; those teams are indicated with a light blue background.
+Records are current as of 8/8/2026.